Pastor Zip's US Lutheran Web Links

 The LLC was formed in 1973 as a result of the most recent split in the Laestadian movement in North America.
 Wikipedia entry

 Organized in 1975 by exiles of (then Soviet-occupied) Latvia, its web site is nearly entirely in Latvian.
-See also this link to the site of the Latvian Evangelical Lutheran Church of Washington DC, one of LELCA's 70 congregations.
+See also the sites of the Latvian Evangelical Lutheran churches of New York or Kalamazoo, two of LELCA's 70 congregations.
 Wikipedia entry

 Lithuanian Evangelical Lutheran Church in Diaspora

-In 2008 this small Lutheran Church formed in 1946 by exiles from (then Soviet-occupied) Lithuania merged into its mother church, the Evangelical Lutheran Church of Lithuania.
+In 2008 this small Lutheran church (two congregations in Canada, one in the US) formed in 1946 by exiles from (then Soviet-occupied) Lithuania reunited into its mother church, the Evangelical Lutheran Church of Lithuania.

 A group of two dozen or so mission congregations located mainly in Alaska and the Canadian northwest, with missions also in Arizona, Mexico, Singapore, Indonesia and Malaysia.
 Begun near Amman, Jordan, in 1978, the LCCG has also worked in the Middle East, Siberia, and Costa Rica.
 It seems to relate in some ways with the AIELC.